Grace Banu Ganeshan & Ors. v. Union of India & anr.

 The Petitioners submit that the Transgender Persons (Protection of Rights) Act, 2019 which was enacted with an objective to provide for the protection of rights of transgender persons, in reality, violates their fundamental rights and goes against the judgments of this Hon’ble Court in National Legal Services Authority v.
 Union of IndiaK.S.
 Puttuswamy, and another v.
 Union of India and Others and Navtej Singh Johar and others v.
 Union of India all of which guarantee that the right to self-determine one’s gender identity is an integral part of one’s right to life, dignity, and autonomy, and this basic guarantee is violated in the 2019 Act.

 Sections 4, 5, 6, 7, 12(3), 18(a) and 18(d) of the 2019 Act violate their fundamental rights to life, liberty, privacy, autonomy and dignity guaranteed under Article 21, their right to equality under Article 14, and their right to gender identity and their fundamental freedoms under Article 19 of the Constitution of India, 1950.
 The provisions of Section 4 of the 2019 Act mandating that a transgender person shall have a right to be recognized as such, is limiting their rights and is unconstitutional, as it only provides for the right to recognition as a transgender person, and not as male or female which may be the self – determined gender identity of the transgender person.
-The requirements in Section 5 and 6 that identity cards would be issued based on documents as may be required, is unconstitutional as transgender persons cannot be subjected to any further documentary requirements, which may include documents relating to medical or psychological tests or reports.
+The requirements in Section 5 and Section 6 that identity cards would be issued based on documents as may be required, is unconstitutional as transgender persons cannot be subjected to any further documentary requirements, which may include documents relating to medical or psychological tests or reports.
 The provisions of Section 7 of the 2019 Act, which requires transgender persons to undergo medical surgery in order to identify with a gender of their choice, violate the right to bodily integrity, privacy and personal autonomy guaranteed to transgender persons as per the previous decisions of this Hon’ble Court as mentioned above.

 Section 12(3), which compels a transgender person to either continue living with their birth family even if they face violence within the home or be placed in a rehabilitation centre upon the orders by a competent court, are violative of the rights of transgender persons under the right to life.
 It also does not make any distinction in treatment between minors and adult transgender persons and is an intrusive manner of regulating the choice of where individuals who may be adults can choose to live.
 Similarly, it does not allow the choice to live in any third alternative arrangement.